 I’m not sure if you will ever get this letter but I feel I need to write it.
-Maybe some day you’ll ride back this way and I’ll be able to give it to you or maybe I’ll find that there’s a place where I can send it.
+Maybe someday you’ll ride back this way and I’ll be able to give it to you, or maybe I’ll find a place where I can send it.
 Anyway, I hope that you’ll get it sometime.

 It’s Christmas Eve.
 The house is finally quiet.
 Frank and Josh are in bed and I am finishing up for Christmas.
 Christmas always causes me to think over the year – the good and the bad.
 One of the good things was you being at the farm when you were.
 It’s been five months since we lost our precious baby girl.
 I don’t think I will ever forget the tenderness you showed when you helped Frank take care of burying Cassandra that day.

 I am so grateful that you helped with the farm and let Frank spend time with me – it was so hard to let Cassandra go.
-Frank was such a comfort although I knew he was hurting.
-Not having to worry about the farm chores getting done made it a little easier on him to spend the time with me.
+Frank was such a comfort, although I knew he was hurting.
+Not having to worry about the farm chores getting done made it a little easier for him to spend time with me.

-As I think of you tonight my Christmas wish for you is that you find a place where you are safe and loved and at home.
+As I think of you tonight, my Christmas wish is that you find a place where you are safe and loved and at home.